CSI-Carlos-Cobian/CSI-Python-2021/Projects/Web-Scraping/Parsing HTML with bs4 module.md

 ## BeautifulSoup function
 The *bs4.BeautifulSoup()* function needs to be called with a string containing the HTML it will parse.
 The *bs4.BeautifulSoup()* function returns a *BeautifulSoup*

-Open a new terminal and enter the following into it:
+Open a new terminal and enter the following into the interactive shell:
 ```python
 >>>import requests
 >>>import bs4